medhavi27/ASO-Web-App/documents/design-journey.md

 [Tell us about the potential audience for this website.
 How, when, and where would they interact with the website?
 Get as much detail as possible from the client to help you find representative users.]

 > The potential audience for this website will be current and potential ASO members (including staff and Ithaca community members), and other organizations looking to collaborate on events/campaigns together.
 An example of when users might interact with the website is when potential members visit it to gain a better understanding of the organization's goals or purpose.
+We're going to showcase events, blog posts, pictures and members of the client's organization.
 > A secondary target audience is the eboard members of the club, that might need to update the page content.
 While this wasn't stated in the meeting notes, we know that the website is going to need to be updated, so some pages are going to help the client do that.

 ## Client Requirements & Target Audiences' Needs